graziapennino/A-Decade-of-Mizer-A-Systematic-Review-/README.md

 ## Citation
-If you use or adapt this code, please cite the original paper.
+If you use or adapt this code, please cite the original paper:
+Pennino et al. A Decade of Mizer: A Systematic Review of Advancements and Applications of Size Spectrum Modeling in Aquatic Ecosystems.
+Under review in Ecological Modelling